 Just check ALL buffers are sacrifice a little performance, ok?
 Goddam this has to end. lol

 Researchers have identified a kernel-level vulnerability in Windows that allows attackers to gain escalated privileges and may also allow them to remotely execute malicious code.
 All versions of the Microsoft OS are affected, including the heavily fortified Windows 7.
-The buffer overflow, which was originally reported here, can …
+The buffer overflow, which was originally reported here, …

 Not necessarily recycled code.
 It could have been freshly minted code.
 It did, however, have to conform to the same spec (or else it wouldn't be compatible with existing Windows apps) and was therefore susceptible to the same design errors, particularly if the new version was written by someone familiar with the old version.